Spyrosigma/Item-detection/README.md

 ## webcame_detection.py
 ## video_detection.py
 ...
 And I've tried to make a frontend and merge it with my item-detection model using Flask.
+Check it out.
+It also contains the sample photos that I've run on my machine
+# main.py
 I'll try to complete it soon.
 THANKSSSSSSSSSSSSS !

 For GFG <3